TonyAlosius/RestaurantNameGenerator/README.md

-Rstaurant Name Generator using OpneAI
+Rstaurant Name Generator using OprnAI